"ROMA – BEIJING: CREATIVITY MAPS"

 Link Domus, n.
 902 Esperanto on www.domusweb.it

-Roma - Beijing: Creativity Maps (in "Roma - Beijing" developed by "Domus" China) is a research that investigates and describes the young and most avant-gardist contemporary architectural scene in Rome.
+“Roma: Creativity Maps” (in parallel to “Beijing: Creativity Maps” developed by Domus China) is a research that investigates and describes the young most avant-garde contemporary architectural scene in Rome.

-The research is synthesized by four infographic:
+The research is synthesized by four infographics:

-- a neural circuit inspired diagram showing the collective intelligence, the connections between the various actors according to common projects and works;
+- a neural circuit-inspired diagram showing the collective intelligence, the connections between the various actors according to common projects and works;

-- a "Domus" search page (Google-like) showing the main projects by the main identified architects.
+- a Domus search page (Google-like) showing the main projects by the main identified architects.